 - A short title, not exceeding 60 characters should be given for running headlines.

 - Byline should contain, in addition to the names and initials of authors (in capital letters), the place where research was conducted (in italics), and not where the authors are currently working.
 Change of address for any author should be given as a footnote.
-Complete address including the name of laboratory/department, institution /university, city/town/district, state and PIN code should be mentioned.
+Complete address including the name of laboratory/department, institution/university, city/town/district, state, PIN code and e-mail id should be mentioned.

-- Second page should start with the abstract.
-Abstract should indicate the experiment described in brief, including objective, season or year and the place of study, materials and methods, main results and the most important conclusion / recommendation.
+- Second page should start with the ‘ABSTRACT’.
+Abstract should include the description of the experiment in brief, including main objective, season, year and place of the study, materials and methods used in brief, main finding and the most important conclusion/recommendation.

-- It should not have reference to literature and tables/figures.
+- Abstract should not have reference to literature and tables/figures.

-- It should be as concise as possible and limited to maximum 350 words.
+- Abstract should be as concise as possible and limited to maximum 400 words.

-- Key words (5-8) should be given at the end of ABSTRACT in alphabetical order separated by commas.
+- Key words (5-8) should be given at the end of ABSTRACT in alphabetical order separated by comma.

 - The introductory part should be brief and to the point.